 - Right-click on the file and select Check Out.
 The file will now be listed in the Pending Changes section of the Project with a red check mark next to it.

 - Right-click on the file again and select Open.
-This will open the file in the native Microsoft Office application.
+This will open the file with it’s associated application.

-- Edit the document in the Office application, and save your changes as you normally would in Office.
+- Edit the document in the application, and save your changes as you normally would.